softyoda/-FR-armory_docs/getting_started/playground.md

 <a href="./getting_started/img/playground/9.jpg">![](./getting_started/img/playground/9.jpg)</a>

 ### Environnement

-World nodes are used to setup the environment.
-Switch to `Node Editor - World Nodes` to access the nodes.
-In this tutorial, we use `Sky Texture` node to render procedural sky.
-If we were to add an environment map, we would use the `Environment Texture` node with `.hdr` file.

 Les "World nodes" sont utilisés pour configurer l'environnement.
 Passez à `Node Editor - World Nodes` pour accéder aux nodes (icone rond bleu).
 Dans ce tutoriel, nous utilisons le noeud `Sky Texture` pour rendre le ciel procédural.
 Si nous devions ajouter une texture d'environment, nous utiliserions le noeud `Environment Texture` avec le fichier `.hdr`.